boredazfcuk/docker-icloudpd/README.md

 **until_found**: Set this to an integer number to only download the most recently added photos, until *n* number of previously downloaded consecutive photos are found.
 Default: download all photos.

-**photo_album**: Set this to the name of an album to only download photos from a single album.
+**photo_album**: Set this to a comma delimited field.
+Please note, if downloading from multiple albums, you need to enclose them in quotes in your /config/icloudpd.conf file e.g. photo_album="one,two,three and four" three albums named "one", "two" and "three and four".
+When downloading photo albums, the folder structure will be set to be the name of the album eg "/home/boredazfcuk/iCloud/one/IMG_0001.HEIC", "/home/boredazfcuk/iCloud/two/IMG_0002.HEIC" and "/home/boredazfcuk/iCloud/three and four/IMG_0003.HEIC".

 **photo_library**: Set this to the name of an iOS 16 shared library to only download photos from a single shared library.